 Political Consultative Conference (or PCC)

-The Political Consultative Conference was representative body established by the Chinese Communist Party in September 1949.
-It contained representatives of several left wing and democratic parties, though it was dominated by the Communist Party.
+The Political Consultative Conference was a representative body established by the Chinese Communist Party in September 1949.
+It contained representatives of several left-wing and democratic parties, though it was dominated by the Communist Party.
 The PCC served as an interim or temporary legislature, while also drafting the Constitution.
 It was dissolved in 1954.

 Project 571 was the numeric code name given to a plot allegedly led by Lin Biao against Mao Zedong in 1971.